jivoi/awesome-osint/README.md

 * [DNSservices](https://github.com/0x4f53/dnsservices) - Discover embedded services in a domain's DNS records within seconds
 * [DuckDuckGo URL scraper](https://github.com/its0x08/duckduckgo) - A simple DuckDuckGo URL scraper.
 * [eScraper](https://escraper.emagicone.com/) - Grab product descriptions, prices, image
+* [EZR OSINT Sidebar](https://chromewebstore.google.com/detail/ezr-osint-sidebar/joagbbgciboooipadijeaoidjjigdmof) - A free Chrome extension that allows you to easily conduct and document your online investigations.
 * [FOCA](https://github.com/ElevenPaths/FOCA) - Tool to find metadata and hidden information in the documents.
 * [Glit](https://github.com/shadawck/glit) -  Retrieve all mails of users related to a git repository, a git user or a git organization.
 * [Greynoise](https://greynoise.io/) - "Anti-Threat Intelligence" Greynoise characterizes the background noise of the internet, so the user can focus on what is actually important.